eleanorpitcher/quotes-nest-client/README.md

 A full-stack application for managing quotes.
 Users can create, view, update, and delete quotes, add tags, and mark their favorite quotes.
 Built with React, TypeScript, and React Query on the frontend, and C# ASP.NET Core on the backend.

+# Tech Stack

+- React with TypeScript
+- React Query for data fetching & caching
+- Material UI and React Icons for UI
+- Axios for API requests
+- React router for routing

 # Features

 - Add, edit, and delete quotes